kastenhq/k10-openshift-lab/lab2_k10_configure/index.md

     ![create policy button](./assets/images/create-policy-button.png)

-3. By default, the policy will generate hourly snapshots of the application with a standard retention policy.
+3. Leave the default name and optionally add a comment.
+By default, the policy will generate hourly snapshots of the application with a standard retention policy.
 Leave these defaults.

-4. Toggle ***Enable Backups via Snapshot Exports*** to the ON position and select `minio` as the ***Export Location Profile***.
+4. Scroll down slightly and toggle ***Enable Backups via Snapshot Exports*** to the ON position and select `minio` as the ***Export Location Profile***.

     ![enable exports](./assets/images/enable-exports.png)